VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 You know that you need *"Sign in"* features, but you don't know all the details.
 You discuss features with your team.
 During the discussion you realize that *"Sign in"* requires:
-*"password complexity validation"*, *"sign in via Google"*, "forget password".
+*"Password complexity validation"*, *"Sign in via Google"*, "Forget password".
 So you create new user story for each discover piece of functionality.

 ### Story of one release